Using Premia and Nsp for Constructing a Risk Management Benchmark for Testing Parallel Architecture: Tools

 Nsp shares many paradigms with other Matlab like scientific softwares as for example: Matlab, Octave, ScilabGtk\cite{scilabgtk}\cite{scilab} and also with scripting languages such as Python for instance.

 Two typical toolboxes were used in this work.
 The first one is the Nsp Premia toolbox which gives access at Nsp level to the Premia financial library.
-The second one is a MPI interface, which gives at Nsp level access to mainly all MPI-2 functions.
+The second one is a MPI interface giving access at Nsp level to mainly all MPI-2 functions.